Are Smoothies Healthy?

 Consistently, researchers have found that calories in liquid form have less satiety than calories in solid form.
 What is satiety?
 It’s the opposite of hunger.
 Satiety is getting out of hunger.
 Satiety is also a measure of how long you stay full after eating.

-“Foods that provide the highest satiety for the fewest calories will help you lose weight and keep it off because they do not force you to live with chronic hunger,” explains Dr. Jay Kenney, PhD, RD, Nutrition Research Specialist and Educator at the Pritikin Longevity Center in Miami.
+“Foods that provide the highest satiety for the fewest calories will help you lose weight and keep it off because they do not force you to live with chronic hunger,” explains Kimberly Gomer, MS, RD, LDN, Director of Nutrition and Educator at the Pritikin Longevity Center in Miami.
 Pritikin has been teaching healthy living skills for more than 40 years.

 The satiety level of liquids is slim to none, meaning, you don’t compensate for the calories you drink by eating less food.
 For example, if you drink a smoothie (let’s say it’s 150 calories) before or with a meal, you’re unlikely to compensate by eating 150 fewer calories of food at that meal or at your next meal.